Watch our Option Tutorial below and Become an Options Pro.

 In other words, the buyer of a call option has the right to purchase stocks at the specified price before the contract expires.
 As far as put options, the buy has the right to sell stocks at the specified price before expiration.

 Selling calls and puts can be more popular among seasoned traders.
-Because stock options are wasting assets, time decay is not on the buyers side.
+Because stock options are deteriorating assets, time decay is not on the buyers side.
 However, an options seller can take full advantage of time decay.

 Read our blog post on put and call options explained to learn more about trading calls and puts.